Skip to main content

 NAME TYPE INTERVAL FINDINGS

-Hint: If you want to restart the scan, you must delete it first:
+Hint: If you want to restart the scan immediatly without wating, you can delete and recreate it:

 # Delete our specific scheduled scan: